Berkeley-CS170/cs170-fa23-coding/README.md

 pip install -r requirements.txt
 ```
 If there isn't a `requirements.txt` file in the coding homework directory, you can skip this step.

 6. Start up a local jupyter notebook server by running
 ```
 jupyter notebook
 ```
 7. Navigate to the jupyter notebook for the assignment and complete it!
 Good luck :D
-8. Deactivate the conda environment to return to your default environment:
+8. Yay you finished your coding homework for the week!
+Once you're done, submit your completed `.ipynb` file to Gradescope, and if you want, deactivate the conda environment to return to your default environment:
 ```
 conda deactivate
 ```
-9. Yay you finished your coding homework for the week!